box-community/box-python-gen-workshop/workshops/tasks/tasks.md

 A task can be assigned to single or multiple users, and has a `completion_rule` that determines if the task can be completed by any user (`any_assignee`), or requires all users (`all_assignees`).

+The only way to complete a task is to complete the assignments.

-A task can also have a due_at, specifying the date and time when the task needs to be completed.
+A task can also have a `due_at`, specifying the date and time when the task needs to be completed.

-Finally your app can include a message describing the tasks it self.
+A task can also include a message describing the tasks it self.

 ## Tasks API
 References to our documentation: